Robust Subspace Clustering with Compressed Data: Experiments and Results

 The evaluation results are shown in Figure~\ref{fig:res:syn}, in which each plotted number is a score defined as in the following:

 As we can see, PCA works poorly, attaining $\mathrm{SNR_{dB}}$ smaller than 15 in almost all the cases.
 This illustrates that it is unlikely to solve Problem~\ref{pb:crsr} without accessing the sensing matrix $R$.
 Also, it can be seen that CSMR (with $\lambda=1.2\|R\|/\sqrt{\max(p,n)}$) succeeds only in limited cases.
 The reason is that, as aforementioned, CSMR essentially requires $r_0\ll\min(p,n)$ such that $RL_0$ is low rank.
-Our RSP does not suffer from this limit, and thereby RSP (with $r=r_0$ and $\lambda=2^{-7}$) can do much better than CSMR in recovering the authentic row space.
+Our RSP may partially overcome this limit, thereby RSP (with $r=r_0$ and $\lambda=2^{-7}$) can do much better than CSMR in recovering the authentic row space.